-Steven Acker, Northwest Oregon Ecology Group, applied the DecAID analytical tool to assess snag densities and down wood cover for the Middle Clackamas River watershed (Acker 2015).
-Distribution analyses were performed for the Westside Lowland Conifer-Hardwood Forest habitat type, which occupies 59,993 acres in the watershed.
+Steven Acker, Northwest Oregon Ecology Group, applied the DecAID analytical tool to assess snag densities and down wood cover for the Upper Sandy River and Salmon River watersheds (Acker 2015a & b).
+Distribution analyses were performed in each watershed for the Montane Mixed Conifer Forest habitat type.
 A distribution analysis compares the current condition to reference conditions as represented by the vegetation inventory distribution histograms in DecAID.
-The histograms displayed below illustrate the estimated density of snags for two size classes and for cover for two size classes of down wood within the Westside Lowland Conifer-Hardwood Forest habitat type within the Middle Clackamas River 5th field watershed (Figures 4 thru 7 below).
+The histograms displayed below illustrate the estimated density of snags for two size classes and for cover for two size classes of down wood within the Montane Mixed Conifer Forest habitat type within each 5th field watershed.
+Figures 4 thru 7 below represent conditions in the Upper Sandy River watershed and Figures 8 thru 11 are for the Salmon River watershed.
 The vertical axis shows the percent of the wildlife habitat type (WHT) in the 5th field watershed.
 The horizontal axis is the number of snags per acre or the percent cover of down wood.
 The reference condition from DecAID is on the left of the paired bars.
 The current condition bar is on the right of the paired bars.
 The paired bars compare what DecAID indicates is the reference condition with what the GNN satellite data tell us is the current condition on the ground.
-In general, for both diameter limits, more of the landscape lacks snags under current conditions than under reference conditions.